I’m a freelance copywriter based in Leamington Spa, Warwickshire

 I take complicated subjects and make them simple, clear and easy to understand.

 Are you struggling to find the right words for your website, brochure, download or marketing email?
-Can I help?
+It could be time to pull in a freelance copywriter.

 Whatever I’m reading, what makes me want to keep reading is copy that flows, gets the message across quickly – and speaks to me personally.
 So, whatever I’m writing, I make sure that I achieve the same.

-I started my career in recruitment advertising, I’ve worked for a number of agencies and I’ve been involved in account management and customer services, always providing copy for clients as part of my role.
+I started my career in recruitment advertising.
+And since then, I’ve worked for a number of agencies and been involved in account management and customer services, always providing copy for clients as part of my role.
 To be fair, I’ve never been much cop at anything other than English.

 I write for business